AdaCore/gnatstudio/docs/tutorial/epilogue.rst

 Epilogue
 ********

-This completes our tour of GPS, the GNAT Programming Studio.
+This completes our tour of GPS, GNAT Studio.
 We hope this tutorial gave you a good overview of the general capabilities of GPS.
 A non-exhaustive list of the features not mentioned in this document includes: